 Do not neglect this food.
 Be careful that you do not break the rules in taking care of this salmon.
-Do not take more than you need. – from a Yakima legend of overfishing
+Do not take more than you need. – Yakima legend of overfishing

 Recently I had the good fortune to preview two new releases from Four Graces Winery in Dundee, Oregon.
 I was asked to pair a dish with whichever of the two I prefered.
 I opened both the 2015 Chardonnay ‘Gran Moraine’ and the 2014 Pinot Noir ‘Lindsay’s Reserve’ and poured a glass, well maybe two.
 I took a long sip of each and reflected on taste.
 I wondered what would go well with each wine.
 Then I thought, could there be a single dish that actually works perfectly well for both?
 This could solve the age old dilemma we sometimes face when inviting opinionated friends over who only like red or white wine.
 Then it struck me like an errant lightning bolt, the answer is as easy as roast chicken….